AWS Cloud Development Kit Interview Questions

 Here is an example of how you might use the SAM CLI to test a CDK-defined Lambda function:

-1. Build and package your CDK app using the cdk synth command.
-This will generate a CloudFormation template that defines your resources, including any Lambda functions.
+command.
+This will generate a CloudFormation template that defines your resources, including any Lambda functions. - Use the

-2. Use the sam build command to build your SAM application.
-This will create a local version of the CloudFormation template and prepare it for testing.
+command to build your SAM application.
+This will create a local version of the CloudFormation template and prepare it for testing. - Use the

-3. Use the sam local invoke command to invoke your Lambda function locally.
-You can specify the name of the function and any input parameters as arguments to the command.
+command to invoke your Lambda function locally.
+You can specify the name of the function and any input parameters as arguments to the command. - Use the

 Overall, the SAM CLI is a powerful tool for testing and debugging Lambda functions defined with the CDK.
 It allows you to test your functions locally, which can save time and reduce the number of deployments you need to make to the AWS cloud.